reevoo/sapience-rb/docs/metrics.md

 app_name.environment.module.(component)*.event
 ```

-The key fully indetify the source of event and is useful in cases where you don't need to aggregate events
+The key fully identify the source of event and is useful in cases where you don't need to aggregate events
-occured in one component, module or whole app.
+occurred in one component, module or whole app.
 Example:

 ```ruby
 metrics.increment('authentication.sign_in') # full key: booking_app.production.authentication.sign_in